-Join Sean Adams for an in-depth discussion in this video Symmetrical grids, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Symmetrical grids, part of Layout and Composition: Grids.

 - Books with large amounts of continuous text,…or similar images are a good candidate…for a symmetrical grid.…These are usually the simplest grid structures…with one column.…The same grid is duplicated…in mirror form on the opposite page.…Working with a simple symmetrical structure can create…a classic and elegant solution.…It can also be dull and gray as each page is basically…a big block of gray text.…